RESEARCH STARTER

 Education: Education in Argentina is compulsory from ages five to seventeen.
 Public schooling is free, but private education is available to those with the means to pay for it.
 Students progress from early childhood education to primary schooling, and secondary schooling; from there, they may enter into higher education.
 Primary education lasts for six years and is followed by three years of lower secondary education.
 General upper-secondary education is three years, while technical schooling goes for four.
 Argentina has many public and private colleges and universities, including the Universidad de Buenos Aires, the country's largest.

-The country's literacy rate was estimated at 99 percent in 2018.
-However, this number may not be an accurate reflection of literacy outside of Buenos Aires and its environs.
+Argentina’s literacy rate was estimated at 99.1 percent in 2020, though this figure may not fully capture literacy levels beyond Buenos Aires and the surrounding metropolitan region.

 Health Care: The health care system in Argentina is divided into three subsystems: public, private, and social security (obras sociales).
 Life expectancy for Argentines is 78.8 years (2024 estimate).
 Argentina has a relatively low infant mortality rate, at 9 deaths per 1,000 live births according to 2024 estimates.